evm100/TritonCAN/td_CAN/docs/can_service.md

 service.
 It loads the same YAML/DBC definitions as any other client and wires them up to ROS primitives at runtime.

+## 5. Virtual blink demo quickstart

+For a hands-on introduction without hardware, the repository ships with a two-node virtual blinker:

+1. Create a SocketCAN interface: `sudo modprobe vcan && sudo ip link add dev vcan0 type vcan && sudo ip link set up vcan0`.
+2. Launch `td_CAN/scripts/vcan_blink_launch.sh`.
+The helper script opens a tmux session containing two terminals, one per virtual device.
+3. In either pane type `blink on`, `blink off`, `blink <value>`, or `toggle` to send frames.
+The opposite pane prints the decoded payload via the CAN service daemon.
+4. Exit with `quit` or detach from tmux (`Ctrl+B`, then `D`).

+The demo uses `td_CAN/config/vcan_blink_demo.yaml` and `td_CAN/td_can_bridges/schemas/vcan_blink.dbc`, so it doubles as a reference for authoring new device definitions.

 When the ROS bridge launches it:

 1. Calls `load_bridge_config` to parse the YAML file.